Ellen DeGeneres Dances Off Into Oblivion With Series Finale and a Complicated Legacy

 That doesn’t mean that DeGeneres’ harshest critics aren’t spending this evening tending to their burn wounds from their blood boiling over each time someone, DeGeneres most of all, mentioned the “family atmosphere” at the show.
 Ellen!
 We all read the article!

-But the truth of the matter is that the show that ended with Thursday’s episode was the show that Ellen always was.
+But the truth of the matter is that the show that ended on Thursday was the show that Ellen always was.

 Sure, it engaged with the real world—especially when, like in that 2020 apology episode, the news forced it to.
 Its insistence that joy is a choice in the darkest of times acknowledged that the universe of Ellen wasn’t a bubble or some sort of utopia.
 When the credits rolled at 4 p.m., we all had to go back to face reality and shoulder our struggles.

-That said, it was a show that was about pleasantness, to the extent that, as it went on, some accused it of mediocre blandness.
+That said, it was a show about pleasantness, to the extent that, as it went on, some accused it of mediocre blandness.
 The finale had pleasant celebs talking pleasantly with a host who was in a pleasant mood.
-A send-off of any other kind would have been absurd, no matter how much some people might have desired the Be Kind Lady’s mea culpa.
+A sendoff of any other kind would have been absurd, no matter how much some people might have desired the Be Kind Lady’s mea culpa.

-The world DeGeneres is saying goodbye to is one that is baffling, considering the historical context she gave in her monologue.
+The world DeGeneres is saying goodbye to is a baffling one, considering the historical context she gave in her monologue.
 A potential Supreme Court decision could snowball into the dissolution of LGBT rights and civil liberties.
-“Don’t Say Gay” laws an anti-trans bills are popping up all over the country.
-The whole idea of a series that aims to be a respite amidst a horrifying reality certainly reverberates given recent news.
+“Don’t Say Gay” laws and anti-trans bills are popping up all over the country.
+The whole idea of a series that aims to be a respite amid a horrifying reality certainly reverberates given recent news.

 It’s surreal in some ways.
-It makes you wonder whether we still need someone like Ellen, who was a trailblazer, or who might be the person who’s next to carry that baton.
-Not to mention, what that vehicle, if not a daytime talk show, may be.
+It makes you question whether we still need someone like Ellen, who was a trailblazer, or wonder who might be the person who’s next to carry that baton—and what that vehicle, if not a daytime talk show, may be.

 DeGeneres did dance one last time in her final episode.
 Where she’s dancing off to next—and whether we should be following, if we should follow—still remains to be seen.